 Get your beats!

 The chord interface is designed to be intuitive, but we assume that you know what chord labels are.
 However, if you are learning to play guitar, ukulele or piano and you aren’t yet familiar with chord labels, you can press the diagram button in the top right hand corner of the tool bar.
-Chordify will then show you how to play the chord labels of the song on a guitar, ukulele or piano.
+Chordify will then show you how to play the chords of the song on guitar, ukulele or piano.

 Get your loops!

 You can navigate through the song by clicking on any of the squares.
-The music player will then jump to that position in the song, and start or continue playback from that beat on.
+The music player will then jump to that position in the song, and playback from that beat on.
 Similarly, you can select a sequence of chords, and the selection will loop until you click the “ignore” or “remove” button.

 As well as the mouse, a keyboard can also be used to control playback: hitting the space bar will start or stop playback and the arrow keys can be used to move the cursor.

 It is easy to share a chordified track with other users: just copy the URL from the address bar, and paste it into a message to send to someone else.
 Personal music files cannot be shared with other users, hence Chordify cannot be used to redistribute music other than through streaming services like YouTube and SoundCloud.

 The Chordify team is continuously striving to improve your Chordify experience.
 If something doesn’t work as you would expect it to, please contact us!
 We are actively working to make Chordify as good as possible, and we are always interested in user feedback.